MagedGaman/engima-docs/products/cloud/pages/reference/03_billing/03_clickpipes/clickpipes_for_streaming_and_object_storage.md

 ---
-sidebar_label: 'Streaming and object storage'
+sidebarTitle: 'Streaming and object storage'
 slug: /cloud/reference/billing/clickpipes/streaming-and-object-storage
 title: 'ClickPipes for streaming and object storage'
 description: 'Overview of billing for streaming and object storage ClickPipes'
 doc_type: 'reference'
 keywords: ['billing', 'clickpipes', 'streaming pricing', 'costs', 'pricing']
 ---

+import ClickpipesFaq from '/snippets/_clickpipes_faq.mdx';

 This section outlines the pricing model of ClickPipes for streaming and object storage.